brandonw504/brandonw504/README.md

 # Hey!
 I'm Brandon!

-- #### I'm a rising senior at the University of California, Davis double majoring in Computer Science and Statistics (Machine Learning track) and minoring in Technology Management.
+- #### I'm a senior at the University of California, Davis double majoring in Computer Science and Statistics (Machine Learning track) and minoring in Technology Management.

 - #### Visit my [personal website](https://portfolio-brandonw504.vercel.app)!